 Each Thanksgiving season, the St. Joseph’s College community uses breads, along with song and prayer, to reflect on the needs of the world.
 The script of the program is updated each year to reflect current global issues.

-S. Wilcox said “Breads of the World” is among her favorite events and it fills her heart to see so many students eager to participate each year.
+S. Susan said “Breads of the World” is among her favorite events and it fills her heart to see so many students eager to participate each year.

-“It has a certain holiday spirit to it,” S. Wilcox said.
+“It has a certain holiday spirit to it,” she said.
 “It’s become a community building event … At certain times I would ask students, ‘Do you want to do something different?’
 They would look at me shocked and say, ‘Not do Breads of the World?'”